qingushu/Columbia-CSEE-W4119/DESIGN.md

 - `hash`: SHA-256 hash of the block contents

 ### 2.2 Mining & Consensus
 - **Consensus Algorithm:** Proof of Work (PoW) with adjustable difficulty.
 - **Mining Process:** When a peer submits a vote, it immediately initiates mining a block containing that vote.
-There is no global transaction pool — each voting action triggers block creation locally.
+Each block only contains one vote transaction.
+This design eliminates the need for a global transaction pool and allows easier testing.
 - **Fork Resolution:** If two blocks are mined concurrently, the network may temporarily split.
 Peers resolve forks by adopting the longest valid chain, discarding shorter branches.
+- **Malicious Block Handling:** Each node validates every received block to ensure it matches the expected hash, satisfies PoW, and links to the known chain.
+Invalid or tampered blocks are rejected.

 ### 2.3 Chain Initialization
 - The blockchain starts empty.
 There is no predefined genesis block.
 - The first peer to join and register with the tracker begins the chain by submitting and mining the first vote.